ctrble/sugar-dog/README.md

 ### Command Log

-- the captain of each submarine is responsible for keeping accurate records of each turn
+As the captain of a submarine it is your duty to keep accurate records of your commands each turn.
-- they must track their own position, commands given, and active mine and torpedo positions
-- they are advised to track all contacts each turn

-### Submarines
+### Submarine

-- equipped with sonar, torpedos, and 2 mines
+Your submarine has powerful engines with stealth capabilities, and is equipped with sonar, torpedos, and mines.
-- if a submarine enters the same space as another contact, both are destroyed

-### Torpedos
+#### Engines

+##### ACTION: Silent Running

+- move 1 space
+- do not announce position
+- do respond to active sonars

+##### ACTION: Cruise

-- each turn, move 2 spaces in a straight line
+- move 2 spaces
 - announce first space, then second space
 - do respond to active sonars
-- if a torpedo enters the same space as a submarine or another contact
+- if entering the same space as another contact then both are destroyed
-  - announce an impact
-  - everything in that space is destroyed

-### Mines

-- each submarine starts the game with 2 mines
-- place a mine at a position
-- do respond to active sonars
-- if another contact moves into the space a mine is in
-  - announce an impact
-  - everything in that space is destroyed

-### Sonar
+#### Sonar

 - passive sonar detects loud contacts, such as fast moving submarines and torpedos
 - active sonar detects all submarines, mines, and torpedos
   - except submarines in stealth mode
   - if you used the active sonar, you are revealed (even if previously in stealth mode)

-### Actions

-#### Stealth Mode

-- do nothing
-- undetectable, do not respond to other active sonars, but do announce your own position if you use active sonar

-#### Silent Running

-- move 1 space
-- do not announce position
-- do respond to active sonars

-#### Cruise

-- move 2 spaces
-- announce first space, then second space
-- do respond to active sonars

-#### Fire Torpedos

-- announce torpedo position
-- torpedos move at 2 spaces per turn
-- announce first space, then second space
-- do respond to active sonars

-#### Place Mine (if available)

-- remove 1 mine from inventory
-- do not announce position
-- mines do not move
-- if another contact moves into the space a mine is in
-    - announce an impact
-    - everything in that space is destroyed
-- do respond to active sonars

-#### Active Sonar
+##### ACTION: Active Sonar

 - announce position/s
     - include yourself and any active torpedoes